 The make ahead breakfast game just got easier with this strawberry banana oatmeal bake.
 Fresh strawberries, sweet banana slices and hearty oatmeal are a crowd pleasing, healthy breakfast!

 A lone berry in my garden is signaling the start of strawberry season!
-There are more strawberries to come so I plan to put them to great use in this strawberry baked oatmeal bake.
+There are more strawberries to come so I plan to put them to great use in dishes like overnight strawberry oats and this strawberry baked oatmeal bake.

 Why I love this recipe